How to Achieve PCI Compliance When Sharing Credit Card Data

 Noncompliance can also create significant technical difficulties, as organizations may be unable to use certain legacy hardware or software that isn’t compliant with PCI standards.
 As a result, organizations must constantly monitor how they share data regulated by PCI as well as the data security practices and hardware/software solutions in place to protect this data, all in an effort to ensure they remain PCI compliant.

-Protect Credit Card Data, Avoid Costly Fines, and Achieve PCI Compliance With Kiteworks
+Share Credit Card Information Securely and Achieve PCI Compliance With Kiteworks

-The Payment Card industry has mandated the use of stringent controls to transmit credit card data via email.
-It’s critical therefore that your organization adheres to these requirements in compliance with PCI so you can continue accepting credit card payments (read: stay in business).
+The Payment Card industry has mandated the use of stringent controls to transmit credit card data.
+It’s critical therefore that your organization adheres to these requirements in compliance with PCI DSS 4.0 so you can continue accepting credit card payments (read: stay in business).

 The Kiteworks Private Content Network, a FIPS 140-2 Level validated secure file sharing and file transfer platform, consolidates email, file sharing, web forms, SFTP, managed file transfer, and next-generation digital rights management solution so organizations control, protect, and track every file as it enters and exits the organization.